-Saltworks of Arc-et-Senans
+Saltworks of Arc-et-Senans visitor guide

-Photo of Saltworks of Arc-et-Senans in Doubs
+Photo of Saltworks of Arc-et-Senans

-Visit Saltworks of Arc-et-Senans (Franche-Comte, France)
+Visit Saltworks of Arc-et-Senans, France

 The Royal Saltworks is found south of Besancon, in the chaux forest in the Franche-Comté region of France.
 Construction of the Royal Saltworks began in 1775, on orders from Louis XV.